-- The hopper has a patent pending flashing kit to seal the junction between the belt and the sides of the hopper. - Refer to Section 4.2.2 for flashing adjustment information. - The hopper is also available in stainless steel.
+The hopper has rubber flashing to seal the junction between the belt and the sides of the hopper.

 UNEXPECTED MOVEMENT HAZARD Do not release hopper winch handle when ratchet lever is unlocked with load on winch.
 The handle could spin violently causing serious injury.